jmiramont/benchmarks_eusipco2023/README.md

 # Benchmarking a new method

 You can use this benchmark to test a new method against others.
-You can clone this repository and **[benchmark your own method locally](#benchmarking-your-method-in-your-computer)**, i.e. in your computer.
-This will allow you to run the benchmark with all the modifications you want (exploring different parameters for you method, type of signals, number of repetitions, etc.).
+You can clone this repository and benchmark your own method locally, i.e. in your computer.
+This will allow you to run the benchmarks with all the modifications you want (exploring different parameters for you method, type of signals, number of repetitions, etc.).

 The [*notebooks*](./notebooks/) folder contains a number of minimal working examples to understand how this benchmark works and how you could use it for your project.
 In particular, [*demo_benchmark.ipynb*](./notebooks/demo_benchmark.ipynb) gives two minimal working examples to introduce the basic functionality of the `Benchmark` class, and the notebook [*demo_signal_bank.ipynb*](./notebooks/demo_signal_bank.ipynb) showcases the signals produced by the `SignalBank` class.

 The instructions below will help you to add a new method and run the benchmark afterwards.

 First you should have a local copy of this repository to add and modify files.
-For this, you can clon
 Open a terminal in a directory of your preference and use

 ```bash
 git clone https://github.com/jmiramont/benchmarks_eusipco2023.git